NicolasDESPRIET/Frontlemousse/README.md

 Angular Material is used for modals and if necessary, animations.

+## Data fetching

+Data fetching uses the Resolve API to fetch data before a component is loaded.
+See https://www.c-sharpcorner.com/article/load-all-data-before-loading-the-component-view-in-angular-6/

 ## NOTES

 On charge les data une seule fois car: